UnhappyTerror/Fil.github.io/doc/index.md

 # What are the challenges we face currently with the arctic satellite imageries?
 (Kick off question statement)

-Four Novelty Moves approach for abstrat
+Four Novelty Moves approach for abstract

 # Introduction on Super Resolution technology